Collins526/Collins526/README.md

 ### Hi, I'm **Collins** 👨‍💻

-I'm a **Full Stack Developer** based in **Kenya 🇰🇪**, building modern, scalable web applications that solve real-world problems — from crafting clean Angular frontends to architecting robust Spring Boot backends, backed by PostgreSQL databases.
+I'm a **Full Stack Developer** based in **Nairobi, Kenya 🇰🇪**, building modern, scalable web applications that solve real-world problems — from crafting clean Angular frontends to architecting robust Spring Boot backends, backed by PostgreSQL databases.

 I care as much about *how* a system is put together as what it does on screen — most of my "coding time" is actually spent thinking before I touch a keyboard (see [🧩 How I Design & Build](#-how-i-design--build) below).